 “Friends and acquaintances of Fusaye Yokoyama signed the shirt while she was at the Tule Lake Internment Center and then she embroidered over their signatures.”

-But after the garment is removed from the archival tissue paper, more than 100 clues to Fusaye’s life in Block 2019-F at the Tule Lake concentration camp emerge: the 113 names of friends and neighbors who signed it for her in 1943.
+But remove the garment from the archival tissue and memories of Fusaye’s life in Block 2019-F at Tule Lake spring to life: the names of 113 friends and neighbors who signed it in 1943.

-Across the collar, sleeves, front and back of the blouse are the youthful signatures of “Etsuko Miyamoto chow hound,” “Blossom Makishima,” “Harry M. Nakahara ‘Dictator’ Block 20” and “S.P.
+Every inch of the woman’s shirt is covered with names.
+“Etsuko Miyamoto chow hound,” “Blossom Makishima,” “Harry M. Nakahara ‘Dictator’ Block 20” and “S.P.
 Yogore.”
 Yogore is Japanese for “dirty, soiled, filth,” slang for the rebellious zoot suiters of the era, today’s gangstas.2 More sober is the embroidered name of Sakutaro Morimoto, who in 1944 was attacked while employed as a police officer in the Internal Security division at Tule Lake.3

 Fusaye was born in Perkins, CA, on Nov.
 28, 1918, and graduated from Sacramento High School.
 At age 23, she was exiled to the preliminary Aborga detention camp in Marysville, on May 26, 1942, with her parents, who were immigrants from Hiroshima.
 Aborga closed on June 29 when some 2,400 people were transferred north by train to the Tule Lake camp near the Oregon border.